 Yes.
 If you retain or hire our office to represent you in any type of accident or injury case, the information you share with us is protected by the attorney-client privilege.
 This special and sacred privilege between an attorney and his/her client protects communications between the two from disclosure.
 The Massachusetts Rules provide that: “A lawyer shall not reveal confidential information relating to the representation of a client unless the client gives informed consent…” It has been further explained by the Massachusetts Courts that “A fundamental principle in the client-lawyer relationship is that…the lawyer must not reveal confidential information relating to the representation.”

 Knowing that the communications between yourself and your attorney is confidential and privileged, it is important to be honest and forthcoming with your attorney about certain facts that may be relevant to your personal injury case.
 One such fact pertains to prior injuries.
 It is important for an injury victim to share information about prior injuries so that we can fully evaluate your case.
 It is also important so we are not taken by surprise by the insurance company or defense and can prepare and strategize how to handle prior injuries.

-Have you Been Injured in a an Accident in Massachusetts?
+Have You Been Injured in an Accident in Massachusetts?

 If you have been injured in an accident in Massachusetts, you may be entitled to financial compensation.
 You may have many questions like the one above.
 If so, feel free to call us at (508) 879-3500 or contact us online to schedule a complimentary meeting and case evaluation.
 We will explain your legal rights, what you are entitled to, and how we can best help you.